 7. Update your sales pipeline

-Regularly clean your pipeline to ensure that you’re throwing out the bad prospects.
+Regularly clean your deal pipeline to ensure that you’re throwing out the bad prospects.
 It’s easy for leads that aren’t worth pursuing or have gone over the average sales cycle to start cluttering up your pipeline.
 Consistently audit your pipeline, asking yourself specific questions.
 For example:

 - Are there any bottlenecks (stagnant leads)?